enkidevs/curriculum/spreadsheets/intermediate/logical-functions-ii/ifs.md

 > 💡 The `condition` and `value` are tied together.
 For each condition, you should have a value as well.

-IF all conditions evaluate to `FALSE`, the function will return a [#N/A error](https://www.enki.com/glossary/spreadsheets/na-error).
+IF all conditions evaluate to `FALSE`, the function will return a [Name Error](https://www.enki.com/glossary/spreadsheets/name-error).

 Here is an example with three conditions where the first two evaluate to `FALSE` and the third evaluates to `TRUE`.